 Has the adoption of Modern Methods of Construction helped M&E contractors deliver projects on time?

-As Mechanical and Electrical contractors often juggle multiple projects with tight deadlines.
-In this article we explore how manufacturers and suppliers to the M&E industry have adopted DfMA and modern methods of construction.
+Mechanical and Electrical contractors often juggle multiple projects with tight deadlines.
+In this article, we explore how manufacturers and suppliers to the M&E industry have adopted DfMA and modern methods of construction.
 We also discuss, whether or not adopting DfMA can help M&E contractors deliver projects on time.

 We provide an overview of: